OnTitansShoulder/ontitansshoulder.github.io/docs/Linux/Concepts/Linux_Foundation_System_Admin.md

 Super Block | Group Descriptors | Data Block Bitmap | Inode Bitmap | Inode Table (n blocks) | Data Blocks (n blocks)
 ```

-The first and second blocks are the same in every block group, and comprise the Superblock and the Group Descriptors.
+The first and second blocks are **the same** in **every block group**, and comprise the Superblock and the Group Descriptors.
 Under normal circumstances, only those in the first block group are used by the kernel; the duplicate copies are only referenced when the filesystem is being checked.
 If everything is OK, the kernel merely copies them over from the first block group.
 If there is a problem with the master copies, it goes to the next and so on until a healthy one is found and the filesystem structure is rebuilt.
-This redundancy makes it very difficult to thoroughly fry an ext2/3/4 filesystem.
+This **redundancy** makes it very difficult to thoroughly fry an ext2/3/4 filesystem.

 As an optimization, today not all block groups have a copy of the superblock and group descriptors.
 To view which block holds backups use `dumpe2fs`.